 NFR010 The project-developed applications shall present the user with clear, understandable and accurate information explaining each task that can be performed using the software.

-NFR011 The project-developed applications shall present the user with human understandable error messages explaining the errors that occur during user interactions.
+NFR011 The project-developed applications shall present the user with human understandable error messages explaining the errors that occur during user interactions. [many error messages are not helpful]

 NFR012 The key data import operations should be transactional. i.e. The user shall be able to abort operations before completion, without any negative consequences. [?]